apache/calcite-avatica-go/site/develop/avatica-go.md

 release is a release candidate. `src` must also be added to the filename.

-For example, if we are uploading the `apache-calcite-avatica-go-3.0.0-rc1` folder, the files must be named `apache-calcite-acatica-go-src-3.0.0.tar.gz`.
+For example, if we are uploading the `apache-calcite-avatica-go-3.0.0-rc1` folder, the files must be named `apache-calcite-acatica-go-3.0.0.-srctar.gz`.
 Note the inclusion of `src` in the filename.

-The tar.gz must be named `apache-calcite-avatica-go-src-$version.tar.gz`.
+The tar.gz must be named `apache-calcite-avatica-go-$version-src.tar.gz`.

-There must be a GPG signature for the tar.gz named: `apache-calcite-avatica-go-src-$version.tar.gz.asc`
+There must be a GPG signature for the tar.gz named: `apache-calcite-avatica-go-$version-src.tar.gz.asc`

-There must be a SHA256 hash for the tar.gz named: `apache-calcite-avatica-go-src-$version.tar.gz.sha256`
+There must be a SHA256 hash for the tar.gz named: `apache-calcite-avatica-go-$version-src.tar.gz.sha256`

 ## Uploading release artifacts to dev for voting
 `svn` must be installed in order to upload release artifacts.